ehfreitas/Main/02. Business Analyst Nanodegree/Readme.md

   - Segmentation: the process of grouping data together.
   - Aggregation: calculating a value across a group or dimension.
   - Descriptive: providing summary of a data sample.

+Predictive data analysis problems can be broken down in data rich and data poor problems.
+If you have data on the problem you are trying to solve it is a data rich problem.
+If you do not have data (such as for a new product with no history) you will need to set up an A/B test experiment to generate data.

+For data rich problems the next step would be to look at the outcome you are trying to predict and determine if it is a numeric outcome where you will use regression models or a non-numeric outcome, for which case you would use a classification model.

+There are 3 types of numeric variables:

+- continuous
+- time based
+- count

+Non-numeric models can be further classified in:

+- binary: only two categorical outcomes
+- non-binary: more than two categorical outcomes

 ## Projects